My two have school dinners but occasionally I am required to rustle up that nutritional challenge known as ‘the lunchbox’.

 And you could be a little more inspired with your fruit choices than just an apple – how about a small pot of fruit salad or a fruit kebab?
 You could include some banana bread or flapjack which are both easy enough to make yourself.

-Here’s a few extra tips:-
+Here are a few extra tips:-

 *Buy bread and rolls in bulk and keep some in your freezer for emergencies.